 Protective Orders Issued in Domestic Assault Cases

-In domestic assault cases, however, judges often issue no-contact orders around the same day as the alleged offense, at the defendant’s arraignment or bail hearing.
+In domestic assault cases, judges can issue no-contact orders.
+This happens at the defendant’s arraignment or bail hearing.
 The law calls this a domestic abuse no-contact order (DANCO).

 - The defendant cannot stalk, harass, or threaten the protected person(s).

 - All other forms of contact with the protected person(s) must be cut off.

 - There will be no contact the protected person(s) through others.

-- The defendant cannot go to the residence of the protected person(s), or to other specified locations (although sometimes exceptions are granted for a police escort)
+- The defendant cannot go to the house of the protected person(s), or to other specified locations.
+Although there sometimes exceptions if a a police escort is present.

 It is a separate crime in Minnesota to violate a DANCO.
-Unfortunately, it is not uncommon for this to happen to people already charged with domestic assault, sometimes for the seemingly benign act of communicating with a spouse about childcare or transportation.
-Violation of a DANCO can be charged at misdemeanor, gross misdemeanor, or felony levels:
+Sometimes, violating a DANCO can occur for communicating with a spouse about childcare.
+Violation of a DANCO can be a misdemeanor, gross misdemeanor, or felony levels:

-- Misdemeanor: The defendant is aware of a DANCO issued against him or her and somehow violates the order.
+- Misdemeanor: The defendant is aware of a DANCO issued against him or her and violates the order.

 - Gross misdemeanor: The violation of a DANCO occurs within 10 years of as prior offense.

 - Felony: The defendant has two or more prior offenses and violates a DANCO within 10 years.
-Alternately, the defendant violates a DANCO while in the possession of certain types of weapons.
+Alternately, the defendant violates a DANCO while in the possession of a weapon.

 Ex Parte Order in Domestic Assault

-- The offender is excluded from the petitioner’s workplace or home.
+- The offender cannot attend the petitioner’s workplace or home.

-- The petitioner is given temporary possession of any pets to prevent the offender from abusing the pets.
+- The petitioner gets temporary possession of any pets.

-- An ex parte order will remain in effect for the set amount of time determined by the judge, though it can be vacated or adjusted.
+- An ex parte order will remain in effect for a set amount of time determined by the judge.